jjabakker/GlycoPaint-Pipeline/doc/Paint_Pipeline_Documentation.md

 ## Compile Project

 Typically, data to be analysed comes from more than one experiment.
-With the Compile project option, the data from the experiments in the project are compiled and an 'All Recordings', 'All Squares' and 'All Tracks' file on project level is generated.
+With the Compile project option, the data from the experiments in the project are compiled and an [All Recording](https://raw.githubusercontent.com/jjabakker/GlycoPaint-Pipeline/refs/heads/main/Demo/All%20Recordings.csv), [All Squares](https://raw.githubusercontent.com/jjabakker/GlycoPaint-Pipeline/refs/heads/main/Demo/All%20Squares.csv) and [All Tracks](https://raw.githubusercontent.com/jjabakker/GlycoPaint-Pipeline/refs/heads/main/Demo/All%20Tracks.csv) file on project level are generated.

+For reference, copies of those files are available

 ![](./Images/compile_project_dialog.png)